tlagos1/LoRA_IPv6_implementation/README.md

 ### 1. IPv6 library: libstack_ipv6

-This directory contains the source to use IPv6 in the LoRa devices.
-It can be found at the following addresses:
+This directory contains the source to use IPv6 in the LoRa devices. they can be found at the following addresses:

 	- LoRaGateway/libstack_ipv6/
 	- end-device/src/lmic/libstack_ipv6/

-This library comes with the implementation of 6LoWPAN, SCHC and basics IPv6 functions explained in detail in its folder.
+This library comes with the implementation of  SCHC and basics IPv6 functions explained in detail in its folder.

 ### 2. IPv6 programs